PubuduJ/js-object-data-persist/README.md

 <img src="assets/company_hierarchy.png" alt="splash-screen" width="900px"/>

-The sample JS object that contains all the details of the sample company profile is as follows,
+The sample JS object that contains all the details of the sample company profile is as follows, This object is saved as a one single record to the **company_profile** database table.

 ```javascript
 company_profile_object = {